dnadalini/PULP-TrainLib-Tutorial/Ex02-Fully-Connected-FP16/README.md

 Measured Cycles:                      43611
 ```

-The third command launches the Input Gradient Step of the Fully-Connected with the optimized SIMD Matrix Multiplication algorithm (like `mm_T_SIMD`).
+The third command launches the Input Gradient Step of the Fully-Connected with the optimized SIMD Matrix Multiplication algorithm (like `vm_T_SIMD`).

 ```
 make clean get_golden all run MATMUL_TYPE=2 TRANSPOSE_WEIGHTS=1